castroebarros/micro-finances/README.md

 ## Usage

-After install the gem and run its the migrations you will have a model called Micro::Finances::Payment available to record the incomes and costs of the company.
+After install the gem and run its the migrations you will have a model called Payment available to record the incomes and costs of the company.

 The Payment model has the following attributes:
-* description: the description of payment, like: "References contract of number 103"
+* description: the description of payment, like: "References contract number 103"
 * effect: to inform if it's a revenue or a costs
 * due date: the date when the payment should be realized